 When should I pack my hospital bag?

-Generally, it is advised to pack your hospital bag at around 35 weeks of pregnancy.
-This way, you will have everything ready if you go into labour earlier than expected.
+Generally, it is advised to pack your hospital bag at around 35 weeks of pregnancy unless you are advised to do so earlier.

 No need to stress, though.
 Your birthing partner, family or friends can always pick up any last minute items that you may have forgotten.